Why convert JSON to SQL?

 - ✅ Supports MySQL, PostgreSQL, SQLite – choose your database dialect

-- ✅ Copy to clipboard or download .sql – flexible output
+- ✅ Copy to clipboard or download .sql – flexible output for any workflow

 - ✅ Works offline after first load – no internet needed